numpy/numpy/doc/source/dev/development_workflow.rst

   store the generated artifact for preview in each PR.
 This check will also run all the docstrings examples and verify their results.
-If you don't make documentation changes, but you make changes to a function's API, for example, you may need to run these tests to very that the doctests are still valid.
+If you don't make documentation changes, but you make changes to a function's API, for example, you may need to run these tests to verify that the doctests are still valid.
   `See the configuration file for these checks. <https://github.com/numpy/numpy/blob/main/.circleci/config.yml>`__

 * ``[skip cirrus]``: skip Cirrus jobs